These disorders often result from conditions that cause the atria to enlarge.

 An electrical shock to the heart is the most effective approach.
-The electrical shock is synchronized to be given only at a certain point in the heart's electrical activity (synchronized cardioversion Restoring normal rhythm Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more ) so that it does not cause ventricular fibrillation.
+The electrical shock is synchronized to be given only at a certain point in the heart's electrical activity (synchronized cardioversion Cardioversion-Defibrillation There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more ) so that it does not cause ventricular fibrillation.
 Cardioversion is effective in 75 to 90% of people.

-Certain antiarrhythmic drugs (most commonly, amiodarone, flecainide, procainamide, propafenone, or sotalol—see table Some Drugs Used to Treat Arrhythmias Some Drugs Used to Treat Arrhythmias ) also may restore a normal rhythm.
+Certain antiarrhythmic drugs (most commonly, amiodarone, flecainide, procainamide, propafenone, or sotalol—see table ) also may restore a normal rhythm.
 However, these drugs are effective in only about 50 to 60% of people and often cause side effects.

 Conversion to a normal rhythm by any means becomes less likely the longer the arrhythmia has been present (especially after 6 months or more), the larger the atria become, and the more severe the underlying heart disorder becomes.
 When conversion is successful, the risk of recurrence is high, even if people are taking a drug to prevent recurrence (typically one of the same drugs used to convert the arrhythmia to a normal rhythm).

-Another type of ablation procedure destroys atrial tissue near the pulmonary veins (pulmonary vein isolation).
-Pulmonary vein isolation spares the atrioventricular node but is less often successful (60 to 80%), and the risk of serious complications is significant (1 to 5%).
-Accordingly, this procedure is often reserved for the best candidates (such as, younger people who have no significant structural heart disease like a heart valve disorder, people without other options such as those with atrial fibrillation that does not respond to drug therapy, or people with heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .
+Another type of ablation procedure for atrial fibrillation destroys atrial tissue near the pulmonary veins (pulmonary vein isolation).
+Pulmonary vein isolation spares the atrioventricular node and can stop the atrial fibrillation but is less often successful (60 to 80%), and the risk of serious complications is significant (1 to 5%).
+Accordingly, this procedure is often reserved for the best candidates (such as, younger people who have no significant heart disease like a heart valve disorder, people without other options such as those with atrial fibrillation that does not respond to drug therapy, or people with heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .

 For people who have atrial flutter, ablation may be used to interrupt the flutter circuit in the atrium and permanently re-establish normal rhythm.
 This procedure is successful in about 90% of people.